Museum Futures programme

 Wraparound programme of support

-A wraparound programme will operate alongside the distribution of the funding.
-Its purpose will be to: ensure the most effective use of the distributed funding; address skills needs which are identified as funding activity progresses; capture and develop learning generated through the funded activity.
+Our wraparound programme operates alongside the distribution of the funding.
+Its purpose is to ensure the most effective use of the distributed funding; address skills needs which are identified as funding activity progresses; capture and develop learning generated through the funded activity.

-The wraparound support programme will also be accompanied by responsive micro-grants that will be offered to address small-scale needs identified through the programme.
+The wraparound support programme is accompanied by responsive micro-grants that are offered to address small-scale needs identified through the programme.

 If you can’t find an answer to your question above, please email the Museum Futures programme delivery team at MuseumFutures@museumsgalleriesscotland.org.uk